 - Current assets are liquid assets that can be converted to cash in a short span.
 So as Accounts Receivable falls under current assets, so it can be used to improve the working capital for a company.

 - Low Days of accounts receivable shows the capability of a company to convert its Accounts receivable into cash.
 This is a good sign and investors can use this positive sign in order to invest in the company.

 - Good Accounts Receivable management helps a company to grow.
 As sales are made on credit, so lot of new customers start trading with the company.

-- At times company do credit sales to known partners in order to increase the sales figure.
-The Accounts Receivable gets appreciated and the cash is not received ever.
+- At times the company does credit sales to known partners in order to increase the sales figure.
+It gets appreciated and the cash is not received ever.

 Tips for Collecting Accounts Receivable